-We recommend that most students earn the AA or AS degree.
-If you plan to complete two years of coursework at BHC, you can benefit from compact and course equivalency agreements which have been negotiated with four-year colleges and universities for students who complete a transferable associate degree.
+If you earn the Associate in Arts or Associate in Science degree, you can benefit from compact and course equivalency agreements which have been negotiated with four-year colleges and universities.
 Select courses that meet the general education and freshman/sophomore level courses for your major at your transfer school.
-If you need help selecting these courses, we are available to assist you.
+If you need assistance selecting these courses, help is available.

-If you don’t plan to remain at BHC long enough to complete the AA or AS degree, you may consider completing the Illinois Articulation Initiative General Education Core Curriculum.
+If you don’t plan to remain at BHC long enough to complete the AA or AS degree, consider completing the Illinois Articulation Initiative General Education Core Curriculum.
 The IAI GECC is a core of general education courses that meet the lower division general education requirements at more than 100 public and private two-year and four-year colleges and universities in Illinois.
-By completing the IAI GECC you will meet lower division general education requirements when you transfer to an IAI participating college or university.

 30 Hour Rule